Wenderson-P/notshoes_mobile/README.md

 `npm install
 react-native run-android`

-After the app is already installed you can run:
+After the app is already installed you must run:
 </br>
 `react-native start`

+## Json Server
+In this project i used a json server, that simulates a api rest with a json server.
+To start the json server, you must run:
+`json-server server.json -p 3333 -w'`

 ### Web Version